Hutsell-Games/civil-war-strategy/dev/minimal-changes.md

 - This file which records the changes we are making.
 - A .gitignore file that excludes executables and JetBrain's .idea files.

+## Code Cleanup

+The next thing we need to do is some minimal code cleanup.

+Particularly, we want to remove references in the code to the files that we deleted above.

+There are four code files for CWS:

+- CWS14.BI - Contains subroutine and variable declarations used throughout the game.
+- CWSMENU.BAS - Contains a (somewhat) generic menu system for the game.
+- CWSTRAT.BAS - Contains the main game code.
+- CWSTRAT2.BAS - Continues the main game code.

+In the original QB there were limits to the length of a code file so the main game code is split into two files.

+We will use find/replace to remove references to the files we deleted above.

+- Remove lines 60, 62, 63 from CWSTRAT.BAS
+- Remove the entire burn SUB found in CWSTRAT.BAS
+    - the line that calls it in CWSTRAT2.BAS on line 202.
+    - the declaration found in CWS14.BI.
+- Remove the reference to abelinco.exe found in CWSTRAT2.BAS
+- Remove a reference to cwsdoc.com found in CWSMENU.BAS, on lines 237-280.
+- Remove the instruction to press F1 for HELP as this called the old CWSDOC.COM file, it's found in CWSTRAT2.BAS